-Other Health and Community Services.
 There are numerous other health and home care issues not covered under the Older Americans Act.
-In general, the following policies address concerns regarding consumer protection, access to treatment, and access to services that increase independence.
-DRCOG believes it is appropriate for federal legislation, regulations and policies to promote access to health care coverage and the integration of long-term care into a continuum of medical and non-medical services, including health promotion and disease prevention.
+In general, the following policies address concerns regarding consumer protection, access to treatment and access to services that increase independence.
+DRCOG believes it is appropriate for federal legislation, regulations and policies to promote access to health care coverage and the integration oflong-term care into a continuum of medical and non-medical services, including health promotion disease prevention.

-- Enhancing Health and Security of Older Adults.
-The Affordable Care Act (ACA) contains several provisions regarding older adults and their ability to stay healthy and age in the community.
-These include provisions for Aging and Disability Resource Centers, prevention and wellness programs, care transitions and coordination, and efforts to rebalance the long-term care system relative to institutional and community care.
+- Enhancing health and security of older adults.
+The Affordable Care Act contains several provisions regarding older adults and their ability to stay healthy and age in the community.
+These include provisions for aging and disability resource centers, prevention and wellness programs, care transitions and coordination, and efforts to rebalance the long-term care system relative to institutional and community care.
 The area agencies on aging are positioned to play a key role in implementing these provisions.
-DRCOG urges Congress and federal agencies to recognize the full potential of the Aging Network and utilize area agencies on aging in implementing these ACA provisions. - Avoid Institutional Care.
-Home- and community-based services are critical components in the continuum of care for the elderly and disabled and are more cost-efficient than services in institutions, particularly with regard to rural areas and for minority populations.
+DRCOG urges Congress and federal agencies to recognize the full potential of the Aging Network and use area agencies on aging in implementing these Affordable Care Act provisions. - Avoid institutional care.
+Home- and communitybased services are critical components in the continuum of care for the elderly and disabled and are more cost-efficient than services in institutions, particularly with regard to rural areas and for minority populations.
 Adequate reimbursements to providers are necessary to offset the costs of providing these important services.
-DRCOG supports increased funding of home- and community-based care programs and higher Medicare and Medicaid reimbursements. - Prescription Medication.
+DRCOG supports increased funding of homeand community-based care programs and higher Medicare and Medicaid reimbursements. - Prescription medication.
 Older adults typically require more medication than younger people.
 Even with the adoption of a prescription drug benefit under Medicare, the high cost of prescription medication will continue to be a financial hardship for many older adults.
 DRCOG supports revisions to the Medicare Part D prescription drug benefit to simplify the application process and coverage offered, as well as address the gaps in coverage to provide a more comprehensive prescription medication benefit for all beneficiaries.
 DRCOG also encourages the federal government to provide additional funding for area agencies on aging to provide public education, counseling and enrollment assistance for citizens about the Medicare drug program.

-- Patients' Rights.
-Enforceable federal protections in areas including access to care, quality assurance, patient information, grievances and appeals, the doctor-patient relationship, and physician treatment decisions are necessary to ensure that quality health care and other services are available to all.
-DRCOG supports legislation to protect consumers in managed-care plans and other health coverage. - Housing.
+- Patients' rights.
+Enforceable federal protections, in areas including access to care, quality assurance, patient information, grievances and appeals, the doctor-patient relationship, and physician treatment decisions, are necessary to ensure that quality health care and other services are available to all.
+DRCOG supports legislation to protect consumers in managed care plans and other health coverage. - Housing.
 The ability to afford to live in a residence independently is a concern of older adults, especially those on fixed incomes.
 As the Denver metro area has grown and developed, the shortage of affordable housing has become an even more important concern.
 DRCOG supports policies and programs designed to support older adults, especially those of low- and moderate-income, and persons with disabilities to live independently in the residence of their choice.
-This includes policies and programs to: - Encourage the delivery of home- and community-based supportive services to assist older people and persons with disabilities in maintaining independence and actively engaging in their community. - Improve home design to promote independence and aging in place, including home modification and repair, appropriate design features in new and rehabilitated housing (through principles such as universal design, visitability, inclusive home design and energy efficiency), and the use of innovative home products.
+This includes policies and programs to: - Encourage the delivery of home- and community-based supportive services to older people and persons with disabilities in maintaining independence and actively engaging in their community. - Improve home design to promote independence and aging in place, including home modification and repair, appropriate design features in new and rehabilitated housing (through principles such as universal design, visitability, inclusive home design and energy efficiency), and the use of innovative home products.